hawkinsw/medava/README.md

 ## What Goes Around Comes Around

-The source of our shipments is going to be the pharmacy where the drugs are prepared.
+The source of our shipments is going to be the pharmacy where the drugs are put into the proper dosages.
 The destination of our shipments will be the hospital where the drugs heal the sick.
 The two classes that we will use to simulate this sending and receiving process will need to be able to load and unload, respectively, a transporter.
 Each of the two classes will also have a name so that we can more easily identify each when the simulation is running.
 Add the following code to `Hospital.java`:

 ```Java
 public class Hospital {